HEP-PBSP/colibri/colibri/doc/sphinx/source/theory/inference/index.rst

 Colibri supports the use of gradient-based methods, trough the `jax <https://docs.jax.dev/en/latest/quickstart.html>`_ and `optax <https://optax.readthedocs.io/en/latest/>`_ libraries, for the inference of the PDF model parameters.

-A tutorial (TODO in tutorials).
+A tutorial can be found here (TODO in tutorials).

 A gradient-based method used to also perform uncertainty quantification and that can be found in colibri is the Monte Carlo replica method.
 This method consists in determining a set of fit outcomes to approximate the posterior probability distribution of the PDF model given a set of experimental input data.
 The input data are in turn represented as a MC sample of :math:`N_{\rm rep}` pseudodata replicas whose distribution (typically a multivariate normal) reproduces the covariance matrix of the experimental data.
 The fit outcomes are determined by minimising conditionally on a validation set the likelihood function defined in :ref:`Likelihood function <likelihood>`.